 EU/EEA and Non-EU/EEA: Free

-International students in Iceland can work for up to 15 hours per week during the academic year.
-After graduation, international students can apply for a six-month work visa to search for employment.
+International students in Iceland can work up to 15 hours per week during the academic year.
+After graduation, international students can apply to stay in the country for another six months to search for employment.

 International students can work for 20 hours per week during their studies.
 The opportunity to stay and search for work in Italy is available to students who have completed a Ph.D. or level 2 Masters Program in Italy for 12 months.